How Does LendingTree Get Paid?

 5. Consolidate your debt

 Another key benefit of debt consolidation is the ability to choose a new repayment term.
 With a loan, you can set a longer repayment term to reduce your monthly payments.
-This would keep you in debt for longer and increase your overall interest charges but make repayment more affordable.
+This would keep you in debt for longer and increase your overall interest charges, but it makes repayment more affordable.
 A shorter repayment term, on the other hand, would increase your monthly payments but reduce your overall cost of borrowing and get you out of debt sooner.

 Debt consolidation is typically done using a debt consolidation loan (also known as a personal loan) or balance transfer credit card.
-However, you can consolidate using other products, such as a home equity loan.
+However, you can consolidate using other products too, such as a home equity loan.

 This may be a good option for those who: